A New Way to Design for Additive Orthopedic Implants

 So when 3D printed medical devices became the flavor of this past decade, the race was on to be the first to market with a cool new design using this hot new process.
 The only problem?
 The technology was quickly outpacing regulation and the FDA was scrambling to properly determine exactly what the rules should be.
 It wasn’t until the tail end of 2017 that the main guidance document released its final version.
 And for the numerous 3D printing companies that had sprung up overnight to serve this potentially lucrative market, this was the only real guidance they had.

-Fast forward to today, the submission process is a bit more understood as quite a few additive orthopedic devices have had their 510(k) Premarket Notification approved.
+Fast forward to today, the submission process is a bit more understood as quite a few additive orthopedic devices have had their 510(k) Premarket Notification cleared.
 The awareness of additive technology has slowly become more and more ubiquitous within the industry, and companies are able to leverage an increasing number of predicates for their own submissions.
 However, even as the manufacturing process itself begins to mature, it is becoming apparent that the biggest thing holding the industry back is the software.

 CAD tools are the cornerstone of digital design.
 Parametric solid modeling and surfacing have been the standard for as long as many engineers can remember, and to give credit where credit is due, it has done quite a fine job propelling the engineer far beyond the limitations of drafting by hand.
 Unfortunately, in its attempt to take drafting to the next level, CAD has also adopted its limitations; limitations that didn’t reveal themselves until additive reared its head as the future of manufacturing.